-Power sources for AVR are very important part in projects.
-Avery circuit has to be powered from some source like battery or from AC adapter 110V/220V.
-Using batteries is more convenient way to power the microcontroller projects as the circuits are simpler and constructed devices become portable.
+Power sources for AVR microcontrollers are a crucial part.
+Every circuit has to be powered from some source like a battery or AC adapter 110V/220V.
+Using batteries is a more convenient way to power the microcontroller projects as the circuits are simpler and constructed devices become portable.

-- Second parameter is battery Voltage.
-If Voltage of battery is to small for tou circuit, youll have to connect several batteries in series.
+- The second parameter is the battery Voltage.
+If the battery’s voltage is too small for your circuit, you’ll have to connect several batteries in series.

-- And the last parameter would be chape, size and weight.
-If your project is flying model control, then you will look for light, small and capacious battery.
+- And the last parameter would be chape, size, and weight.
+If your project is flying model control, you will look for a light, small and capacious battery.

-If you decide to power your Atmega project from AC line, then you need to transform your line voltage to near 5V and stabilize it using voltage regulator like 7805.
+If you decide to power your Atmega project from the AC line, you need to transform your line voltage to near 5V and stabilize it using a voltage regulator like 7805.

 This regulator outputs stabilized 5V up to 1A.
-If you don need more than 100mA you should choose 78L05 chip.
+If you don need more than 100mA, you should choose the 78L05 chip.

-In some cases if your project is connected to computer port and circuit requires small current you can power circuit directly from port.
-For instance usually circuit connects to LPT using 3 wires and other lines as outputs can serve as power source by writing to these lines value â€œ1â€.
+In some cases, if your project is connected to a computer port and the circuit requires a small current, you can power the circuit directly from the port.
+For instance, usually, the circuit connects to LPT using 3 wires, and other lines as outputs can serve as a power source by writing to these lines value â€œ1â€.